Inflation Worries Experts: What It Means for the Economy

 - Consumers and investors are increasingly focused on economic impacts.

-- A strong GDP report could influence market confidence as reported by Network World News.
+- A strong GDP report could boost market confidence, according to Network World News.

 Implications of Rising Inflation Rates